keceli/SLEPc-SIPs/README.md

 ## Acknowledgements
-This study is based upon work supported by Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.
+This study is based upon work supported by Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory (ANL), provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.
+This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.

-2006-2007 SIPs work was supported by an LDRD project led by Peter Zapol.
+2006-2007 SIPs work was supported by an ANL LDRD project led by Peter Zapol.
-2014-2017 SIPs work was supported by an LDRD project led by Albert F. Wagner.
+2014-2017 SIPs work was supported by an ANL LDRD project led by Albert F. Wagner.
 The work of C. Campos and J. E. Roman was supported by the Spanish Ministry of Economy and Competitiveness under grant TIN2016-75985-P (including European Commission FEDER funds).
+In 2017-2018, the work of P. Zapol was supported by the U.S. Department of Energy Office of Science, Office of Basic Energy Sciences Division of Materials Science and Engineering, under Contract DE-AC02-06CH11357.

 ## References
 1. Zhang, H.; Smith, B.; Sternberg, M.; Zapol, P. 2007.
 SIPs: Shift-and-Invert Parallel Spectral Transformations.
 ACM Trans.
 Math.
 Softw., 33, 9–es.
 [DOI=10.1145/1236463.1236464](doi.org/10.1145/1236463.1236464)
 2. Balay, S., Buschelman, K., Eijkhout, V., Gropp,W., Kaushik, D., Knepley, M., Mcinnes, L.C., Smith, B., and Zhang,H. 2006.
 PETSc users manual.
 Tech.
-Rep. ANL 95/11—Revision 2.3.1, Argonne National Laboratory.
+Rep. ANL 95/11, Argonne National Laboratory.
 3. Hernandez, V., Roman, J. E., and Vidal, V. 2005.
 SLEPc: A scalable and flexible toolkit for the solution of eigenvalue problems.
 ACM Trans.
 Math.
 Softw.
 31, 351-362.
 [DOI=10.1145/1089014.1089019](doi.org/10.1145/1089014.1089019)
 4. Amestoy, P.R.; Duff I.S.; and L’excellent, J.-Y. 2000.
 Multifrontal parallel distributed symmetric and unsymmetric solvers.
 Comput.
 Meth.
 Appl.
 Mech.
 Eng.
 184, 501–520.